-For community-based research, please refer to the Safety Guide for Conducting Community-Based Research at this link.
+For community-based research, please refer to the Safety Guide for Conducting Community-Based Research.

-Research Ethics Review for in-person research during the COVID-19 Pandemic requires a Safe Research Plan ("SRP") to accompany the completed Amendment/Renewal Application or New Application form being submitted to the REB.
-Please see the Safe Research Plan Guidelines for In-Person Research at UNBC during the COVID-19 Pandemic, and fillable Safe Research Plan Template found at this link.
+Research Ethics Review for in-person research during the COVID-19 pandemic requires a Safe Research Plan (SRP) to accompany the completed Amendment/Renewal Application or New Application form being submitted to the REB.
+Please see the Safe Research Plan Guidelines for In-Person Research at UNBC during the COVID-19 Pandemic, and fillable Safe Research Plan Template.
 The approval process for the SRP is described in the Guidelines document, Appendix B.

 Remote research activities continue to be recommended where possible for researchers seeking to conduct in-person research.